avaashh/imposter-artist/README.md

 ### Objectives:

-1. (✅) Create Rooms
+1. (Frontend: ✅, Backend: ✅) Create Rooms
-2. (✅) Join Rooms with code
+2. (Frontend: ✅, Backend: ✅) Join Rooms with code
-3. (➖) Join random open rooms
+3. (Frontend: ➖, Backend: ➖) Join random open rooms
-4. (✅) Players join game room
+4. (Frontend: ✅, Backend: ✅) Players join game room
-5. (➖) Room owner priviledges to change room settings
+5. (Frontend: ➖, Backend: ✅) Room owner priviledges to change room settings
-6. (➖) Kick/ban users from room
+6. (Frontend: ➖, Backend: ➖) Kick/ban users from room
-7. (✅) Randomize colors each game for players
+7. (Frontend: ✅, Backend: ✅) Randomize colors each game for players
+8. (Frontend: ➖, Backend: ✅) Randomize an imposter each round from players
-8. (✅) Send strokes to all players except the creator of stroke
+9. (Frontend: ✅, Backend: ✅) Send strokes to all players except the creator of stroke
-9. (➖) Fetch a random word from database for each round
+10. (Frontend: ➖, Backend: ➖) Fetch a random word from database for each round
-10. (➖) Create a turn system for drawing
+11. (Frontend: ✅, Backend: ➖) Create a turn system for drawing
-11. (➖) Add a voting system
+12. (Frontend: ➖, Backend: ➖) Add a voting system

 ### Contributing